eyakubovich/eyakubovich.github.io/_posts/2018-11-08-google-cpp-style-guide-is-no-good.md

 ---
 layout: post
 title: Google C++ Style Guide is No Good
-date: '2018-11-06T20:59:00.000-07:00'
+date: '2018-11-28T00:59:00.000-07:00'
 author: Eugene Yakubovich
 tags:
 - C++
-modified_time: '2018-10-23T20:59:46.484-07:00'
 ---

-The [Google Style Guide (GSG)](https://google.github.io/styleguide/cppguide.html) for C++ has become popular outside of Google.
+The [Google Style Guide (GSG)](https://google.github.io/styleguide/cppguide.html) for C++ has become popular outside of just Google.
 But I don't like it at all.
 There...
 I said it.
-I want to take this opportunity to explain why I feel so strongly about it.
+Now I want to take this opportunity to explain why I feel so strongly about it.

 ## GSG "style"
 The general observation is that the style guide is written in a prohibitive fashion.
-Unlike C++ Core Guidelines that try to explain how to use the language effectively, GSG is about forbidding the use of certain features.
+Unlike [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) that try to explain how to use the language effectively, GSG is about forbidding the use of certain features.
 Many of the rules prohibit the use of a feature over the fear of confusion, abuse, ambiguity and bugs.
-It is a well known fact that every feature (in every language) can be abused and misunderstood.
+Every feature (in every language) can be abused and misunderstood.
 Every line of code (and feature) can be a source of bugs.
 At the same time, every feature that went into the language was vetted for being useful.
-It was deemed that without the said feature, the code was significantly worse (e.g more verbose, prone to bugs).
+It was deemed that without the said feature, the code was significantly worse (e.g. more verbose, prone to bugs).
 Therefore prohiting the use of some language feature just invites these problems into the codebase.
 Additionaly the GSG prohibits constructs that are widely used in well-known codebases: stdlib implementations, Boost, cppreference.com examples, etc.

-GSG is also concerned about some construct not being known to newcomers or even experienced C++ developers and outlaws such constructs based on these fears.
+GSG is also concerned about features not being known to newcomers or even experienced C++ developers and outlaws them based on such fears.
-But how will developers learn new features if not from reading code that uses them?
+But how will developers learn new features if not from seeing code that uses them?
 Lastly, simple APIs often require complex implementations.
 Consider, for example, the following simple code snippet: